 On 23 March 2020 the UK government directed the public to severely restrict direct contact with people from outside their household in response to the COVID-19 pandemic.
-The ‘lockdown’ presents a significant barrier to children in care having face-to-face contact with their birth families.
+The ‘lockdown’ presented a significant barrier to children in care having face-to-face contact with their birth families.

 Government guidance sets out that contact arrangements for children in care should be assessed on a case by case basis taking into account a range of factors including the government’s social distancing guidance and the needs of the child.
 The guidance makes clear that it may not be possible, or appropriate, for the usual face-to-face contact to happen during lockdown and keeping in touch may need to take place virtually.
 The expectation is that the spirit of any contact orders made in relation to children in care be maintained.
 This requires social workers to determine how best to support valuable family interactions based on the circumstances of each case and children to be reassured that this position is temporary and will be reviewed as soon as possible.

 Foster carers, with the support of their services, adapted quickly and creatively to using virtual contact to ensure the vital link between children and their birth families was maintained.
 In addition, many foster carers assumed additional responsibility of supervising the contact arrangements in their own home.